7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Application-Services.md

 # Azure Administration - Application Services

 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 An App Service plan defines a set of compute resources for a web application to run; the compute resources are analogous to a server farm in conventional web hosting:
-- Choose your own programming lanaguage for Windows or Linux
+- Choose your own programming language for Windows or Linux
+	- Azure App Services you supports the following runtimes: .NET, .NET Core, Java Ruby, node.js, PHP, Python
 - Platform as a Service
 	- Region
 	- Number of VMs
 	- Size of VMs
-- Azure App Services you supports the following runtimes: .NET, .NET Core, Java Ruby, node.js, PHP, Python
 - Azure App services can also run docker single or multi-containers
+- Builtin auto scale support

-Azure App services has built-in auto scaling support that can increase or decrease the resources allocated to run your app as needed, depending on the demand.
+	- Increase or decrease the resources allocated to run your app as needed, depending on the demand.
+- Deployment Slots
+- Continuous integration/deployment support

 Azure App service makes it easy to implement common:
 - Azure DevOps